 - If you have type A blood, you cannot get either type B or AB red blood cells.

-- If you have a type B blood, you cannot get type A or AB red blood cells.
+- If you have type B blood, you cannot get type A or AB red blood cells.

 There are other antigens on red blood cells that can lead to transfusion reactions.
-These are rare because people do not make antibodies against them unless they have had transfusions before.
+These are rare because people don’t make antibodies against them unless they have had transfusions before.
 Still, these antigens may become a factor in matching blood for a person who has had many transfusions in the past, as is the case for some people with cancer.

 Plasma, platelets, and blood type